 ‘It prints letters 1 inch high, is self inking, moving on wheels over the surface printed on, prints each letter at a single stroke, and spaces accurately between words and letters.
 In using, the operator grabs the knob on top of the machine lightly in the hand and turns the pointer on the dial to the letter or figure to be printed.
 The knob is then pressed downward with sufficient force to make a good impression, when the vibrating frame is allowed to come back to the place without removing the hand from the knob.
 The statement is made that it can be operated by any man or boy with but a few minutes practice.’

-The second advertisement below, shows a Dart 2 which is slightly larger and has minor mechanical differences.
+The first illustration below shows a model 1 being operated while the second illustration is an advertisement for the model 2, which is slightly larger and has minor mechanical differences.

 This Dart came from the M.M.
 Rhodes & Sons Company in Taunton, Mass., USA.
 They were the largest manufacturer of Shoe buttons in their hay day and stayed in business from 1861 until 2014.
 This Dart never left their shipping room where it lived for well over a hundred years.
 Please see below a brief historical overview of the company and a picture of the factory.